International Work

 The Attorney-General’s Department has sole responsibility for international extradition for all countries except New Zealand.
 The CDPP’s role in extradition is confined to requesting that extradition be sought in Commonwealth matters and the execution of incoming requests from New Zealand.

-In the case of outgoing extradition requests, we prepare documents in support of requests for extradition in serious cases where a person is wanted for prosecution for an offence against Commonwealth law or to serve a sentence of imprisonment, and is found to be in a foreign country.
+In the case of outgoing extradition requests, we prepare documents in support of requests for extradition in serious cases where a person is wanted for prosecution for an offence against Commonwealth law or to serve a sentence of imprisonment and is found to be in a foreign country.

 Extradition is a specialist area of the law.
-Documents submitted in support of an extradition request must meet the requirements of the Extradition Act 1988 and the relevant treaty.
+Documents submitted in support of an extradition request must meet the requirements of the Extradition Act 1988 and any relevant treaty.
 Given the widely differing legal systems throughout the world, the provision of these documents, both in support of outgoing and incoming requests, requires specialist expertise.

 Some extradition cases may take a number of years to reach finality.